 Bond Yields Declined Since 1984

 To find a period of continually rising bonds yields, we must go far back.
-Bond yields peaked in September 1981 at about 15.8% and have been steadily declining since June 1984.
+Bond yields peaked in September 1981 at about 15.8% and steadily declined since June 1984.
 Consequently, we need to go even further back if we want to learn something about environments of rising yields.
 For this article, we have chosen to go back to January 1968.
 That gives us 13 years of rising yields, plus another three years with a sharp decline followed by an almost equally swift recovery of bond yields.

-How To Backfill ETF Quotes
+Backfilling ETF Quotes

 Treasury Returns since 1968

-When comparing the cumulative returns of Treasuries of various maturities, we can see that between 1968 and 1984, the 20+ Year bonds clearly trail the returns of bonds with shorter maturities while outperforming them in later years.
+When comparing the cumulative returns of Treasuries of various maturities, we find that between 1968 and 1984, the 20+ Year bonds trail the returns of bonds with shorter maturities while outperforming them in later years.
 And over the past 54 years, all maturities ultimately led to quite similar results.
 However, their path has been different, and longer-term bonds showed deeper drawdowns and often slower recovery than their shorter-term cousins.

-It is worth noting here that the higher volatility of longer-term bonds may be desirable under certain circumstances.
+It is worth noting that the higher volatility of longer-term bonds may be desirable under certain circumstances.
 For example, if these bonds are used in a portfolio that also invests in stocks, the two partially counteract each other because of the negative correlation between stocks and Treasury bonds, overall dampening portfolio volatility.

 Graphing the 12-months rolling returns for the various bond maturities leads to a busy chart and further insights: